25 Most Expensive Pokemon Cards of All Time

 From trophy cards, to First Edition Pokemon cards, to lesser-known rarities, the value of these cards is quite impressive.

-And in this guide, we take a look at the 20 most valuable of them all.
+And in this guide, we take a look at the 25 most valuable Pokemon cards ever sold.

 Let's jump right in!